Code-Institute-Submissions/JessMair-Tic-Tac-Toe-Time_MayResub/README.md

 - [Wikipedia](https://en.wikipedia.org/wiki/Tic-tac-toe) - To research the history and origind of the game
 - [Exploratorium](https://en.wikipedia.org/wiki/Tic-tac-toe.html) - For simple game rules

 # Testing

+I have had more than a few errors along the way of creating this game.
+I tested the site after the implementation of each section.
+Along the way, I found the following errors:

+- The hover feature does not always consistently work.

+- The function to check the winner would not perform.
+I spent hours trying to figure out why the program kept throwing up errors in the console repeatedly.
+I read my code line by line and in the end a tutor from tutor support was able to spot that a capital letter was missing when defined in the functions, creating an inconsistency elsewhere in the code where it did have the capital letter at the right place.

+- The responsiveness of the game on a mobile size screen was an issue.
+I had to get the boardgame itself to fit the mobile phone screen as it was floating partially below the lower half of the page, thus making it only half visible when first landing on the home page.
+I didn't want the player to have to scroll down to play the game and therefore amended the size properties assigned to the to enable it to fit the screen and display in a way that was originally intended.

+- The biggest issue that I have faced with this project was figuring out the error in the syntax for the message that should display when "X" or "O" wins the game.
+This is something that I struggled to fix to the end as a tried many variations.

 ## User Stories Testing
+I have tested the site for achieving the goals set out in “User Stories”
+-   The game is played by two players when both are present together
+-   The set of instructions are clear
+-   The user interface is very simplistic
+-   The game is extremely easy to navigate
+-   The game is easy to play repeatedly and seamlessly
+-   I did not find the site to be cluttered or have additional information that was not relevant to the game or serve a purpose
+-   The site is very easy to learn and memorise
+-   The game is very accessible on a mobile device and does not lose its tidy form

 ## Validators

 INCLUDE IMAGE OF VALIDATION

 # Responsiveness
 I checked the website's responsiveness using Google Chrome Dev Tools.
 Mobile, tablet and desktop sizes were tested, and all worked well.
 It also responded on each breakpoint that were set up on Media Query's and no visual or functional errors found

 # Version Control